ServiceStack/servicestack.net/MyApp/_posts/2025-02-11_text-to-blazor.md

 ### Using AI to only generate Data Models

-Whilst the result is a working CRUD App, the approach we've taken is very different from most AI tools which uses AI to generate the entire App that ends up with a whole new code-base you didn't write that you now need to maintain.
+Whilst the result is a working CRUD App, the approach taken is very different from most AI tools which uses AI to generate the entire App that ends up with a whole new code-base developers didn't write which they'd now need to maintain.

-Instead we're just using AI to generate the initial Data Models within a **TypeScript Declaration file** which we've found is best format supported by AI models that's also the best typed DSL for defining data models with minimal syntax that's easy for humans to read and write.
+Instead AI is only used to generate the initial Data Models within a **TypeScript Declaration file** which we've found is the best format supported by AI models that's also the best typed DSL for defining data models with minimal syntax that's easy for humans to read and write.

 ### Download preferred Blazor Vue CRUD App